less/less-docs/content/usage/command-line-usage.md

 lessc --modify-var="my-background=red"
 ```

-As opposed to the global variable option, this puts the declaration at the end of your base file, meaning it will override anything defined in your Less file.
+As opposed to the global variable option, this puts the declaration at the end of your base file, meaning it will override anything defined in your LESS file.

 #### URL Arguments